Public transportation in Toronto: Buses and streetcars

-The rest of the city is primarily served by a network of about 150 bus routes, many of them forming a grid along main streets, and all of them (except for routes 99 and 171, both of which connect to bus garages, and 176 Mimico GO, which serves Mimico GO Station) connecting to one or more subway stations.
+The rest of the city is primarily served by a network of about 150 bus routes, many of them forming a grid along main streets, and all of them connecting to one or more subway stations (except for route branch 80B Queensway which serves Mimico GO Station; seasonal route 200 Toronto Zoo; and community bus routes 405 Etobicoke and 406 Scarborough-Guildwood).
 A more distinctive feature of the TTC is the streetcar system, one of the few remaining in North America with a substantial amount of in-street operation.
 The city of Toronto has the largest streetcar system in the Americas.
 Most of the eleven streetcar routes are concentrated in the downtown core and all connect to the subway.
 The TTC also operates a night bus service called the Blue Night Network.
 Four routes of the Blue Night Network are operated using streetcars as well.

 A southbound GO train on the Kitchener line.
 GO Transit is a regional public transit system that services the Greater Toronto Area.